Essential Reporting Requirements in Long-Term Care

 Session #1: Reporting Incidents to the Ministry of Long-Term Care

-Speaker: Brad Robinson, Acting Director, Long-Term Care Inspections Branch
+Speaker: Mike Moodie, Director, Long-Term Care Inspections Branch

-Session #2: Reporting to the Office of the Chief Coroner
+Session #2: Reporting to Reporting to the Office of the Chief Coroner

 Speaker: Dr. Roger Skinner, Regional Supervising Coroner, Toronto West Regional Office